 Best Practices for Remote Learning

 It might comfort you to know teaching online is not necessarily more ineffective than teaching in person.
-However, the challenge is that so many educators are having to learn new ways to bring their teaching to life in a digital space.
-New platforms, new protocols, new ways to establish relationships with students when you are primarily or even exclusively interacting with them online, the challenges are real and can easily feel overwhelming.
+However, many educators are having to learn how to bring their teaching to life in a digital space.
+New platforms, protocols, ways to establish relationships with students when you are primarily or even exclusively interacting with them online, the challenges are real and can easily feel overwhelming.
 But here’s the thing: if educators make clear to their students that they are in this together, that they value their students’ expertise and experience with online learning, young people will work with us to create a virtual teaching space where everyone engages and feels welcome.

 Following the best practices for remote learning guidelines can help: